matehall/Spec-Kit-Course/Spec-Kit-Course/README.md

 # 🌱 Spec Kit & Spec-Driven Development - Complete Interactive Course

+> **Disclaimer:**
+> This course is an experiment in AI-generated, specification-driven learning.
+The content has not been formally reviewed or validated by subject matter experts.
+Use at your own discretion, and always cross-check with official documentation and best practices for production or professional use.

 **Build high-quality software faster through specification-driven development with AI**

 ---